petkozhelyazkov/film/backend/README.md

 ## Data Storage

-The backend uses JSON file-based storage in the `data/` directory
+The backend uses JSON file-based storage in the `data/` directory.